mlc-ai/blog/_posts/2023-05-01-bringing-accelerated-llm-to-consumer-hardware.md

 support for accelerating ML workloads.
 Of course, there is also a great deal of challenges here

 **Diversity of hardware and software stack** Consumer devices comes with great deal with diversity.
-To name a few, many of the desktops may come with Nvidia, AMD, or Intel GPU, each have their own software stack.
+To name a few, many of the desktops may come with NVIDIA, AMD, or Intel GPU, each have their own software stack.
 Game consoles like steam-deck comes with APU.
 Laptops also can come with integrated GPU of several kinds, from AMD, intel and apple.
 The mobile space have brings a great deal of diversity.
 Of course if we are talking about web apps, there is a need for GPU acceleration in the web.
 There are also different ways to programs a subset of these hardwares on different kinds of platforms The list includes